 Your body, mainly your liver, produces 75 percent of your cholesterol; your small intestine also aids in both the creation and absorption of cholesterol [source: AHA].
 The average diet adds another 300 to 500 mg of cholesterol.
 This external cholesterol comes from animal and dairy products.
 But even if you eat foods without cholesterol, the carbs, fats and proteins all break down eventually and release carbon, which your liver turns into cholesterol.

 Another thing that is relevant when it comes to cholesterol is of course carnitine and choline and the production of TMAO(trimethylamine-n-oxide) because of a certain gut bacteria which increases the risk for cholesterol buildup in our arteries and also prostate cancer in men.
-The very fact that vegans have less to risk than omnivores of producing TMAO is a very strong indicator of why we are not designed for meat since TMAO is linked to heart attack, stroke, cancer and death.
+The very fact that vegans have less to no risk compared to omnivores of producing TMAO makes it a very strong indicator of why we are not designed for meat since TMAO is linked to heart attack, stroke, cancer and death.

 "Carnitine, Choline, Cancer, & Cholesterol: The TMAO Connection"